nextcloud/documentation/developer_manual/app/publishing.rst

 Official
 ^^^^^^^^
-Official apps are developed by and within the ownCloud community and its `Github <https://github.com/owncloud>`_ repository and offer functionality central to ownCloud.
-They are ready for serious use and can be considered a part of ownCloud.
+Official apps are developed by and within the Nextcloud community and its `Github <https://github.com/nextcloud>`_ repository and offer functionality central to Nextcloud.
+They are ready for serious use and can be considered a part of Nextcloud.

 Requirements:

-* developed in ownCloud github repo
+* developed in Nextcloud github repo
 * minimum of 2 active maintainers and contributions from others
 * security audited and design reviewed
 * app is at least 6 months old and has seen regular releases
 * follows app guidelines
-* supports the same platforms and technologies mentioned in the release notes of the ownCloud version this app is made for
+* supports the same platforms and technologies mentioned in the release notes of the Nextcloud version this app is made for

 .. * app is signed, identity verified